tinymce/tinymce/modules/oxide-components/CONTRIBUTING.md

 1. **Atomic Tests**: These tests do not exist yet.
 We will configure them using vitest running in nodejs when needed.
 2. **Browser Tests**: Real browser interaction testing with vitest and Playwright under the hood.
-3. **Visual Regression**: Done directly using Playwright.
-The tests exist in the `src/test/ts/visual.spec.ts` file.
-The playwright configuration is in `playwright.config.ts`.
+3. **Visual Regression**: Done with Vitest browser mode.
+Each component has a `ComponentName.visual.spec.tsx` next to its behavior spec that renders the component explicitly (real props, wrappers, and interactions via the `renderVisual` helper) and compares screenshots with `toMatchScreenshot`.

 ## Development Workflow